akbasu/PhoneCat-Angular2/README.md

 # Upgrade AngularJS Phone Catalog Tutorial Application to Angular2

-## Overview

 This is an upgraded Angular2 PhoneCat application from AngularJS.
-The steps can be found at
+The application was upgraded following the steps outlined in:

 https://angular.io/docs/ts/latest/guide/upgrade.html#!#phonecat-upgrade-tutorial